Asymptotic behavior of the Bergman kernel and associated invariants in weakly pseudoconvex domains: Introduction

 where $P$ is a subharmonic polynomial of degree $\leq 2m$, with $2m$ being the D'Angelo type of $\partial\Omega$ at $\xi_0$, and $P$ has no harmonic terms.
 We note that the local model $M_P$ depends essentially on the boundary behavior of the sequence $\{\eta_j\}$.

 The second part of this paper deals with the case where the sequence $\{\eta_j\}$ accumulates at $\xi_0$ very tangentially to $\partial \Omega$ (see Definition \ref{spherically-convergence}) so that $M_P$ is biholomorphically equivalent to the unit ball $\mathbb{B}^2$, i.e., $\deg P=2$.
 More precisely, the second aim of this paper is to prove the following theorem, which enables us to describe explicitly the boundary behavior of the Bergman kernel on the diagonal, the Bergman metric, and the associated curvatures along a sequence converging spherically $\frac{1}{2m}$-tangentially to a finite-type boundary point (cf. Definition \ref{spherically-convergence} in Section \ref{S4}). \begin{theorem} Let $\Omega$ be a bounded domain in $\mathbb{C}^2$ and $\partial \Omega$ is $\mathcal{C}^\infty$-smooth, pseudoconvex and of D'Angelo finite type near $\xi_0\in \partial \Omega$.
-Let $\rho$ be the local defining function for $\Omega$ near $\xi_0$.
 If $\{\eta_j\}\subset \Omega $ is a sequence converging spherically $\frac{1}{2m}$-tangentially to $\xi_0 \in \partial \Omega$ (cf. Definition \ref{spherically-convergence}), then we have

-where $K_{\Omega}(z, z), d^2_\Omega(\eta_j;\xi),\mathrm{Sec}_{\Omega}(z,\xi),\mathrm{Ric}_{\Omega}(z,\xi)$, and $\mathrm{Scal}_{\Omega}(z,\xi) $ respectively denote the Bergman kernel, the Bergman metric, the holomorphic sectional curvature, the Ricci curvature, and the scalar curvature of $\Omega$ at $z$ in the direction $\displaystyle\xi=\xi_1\dfrac{\partial}{\partial z}+\xi_{2}\dfrac{\partial}{\partial w}\in T^{\mathbb C}_{z} \Omega\setminus \{0\}$. \end{theorem}
+where $K_{\Omega}(z, z), d^2_\Omega(\eta_j;\xi),\mathrm{Sec}_{\Omega}(z,\xi),\mathrm{Ric}_{\Omega}(z,\xi)$, and $\mathrm{Scal}_{\Omega}(z,\xi) $ respectively denote the Bergman kernel, the Bergman metric, the holomorphic sectional curvature, the Ricci curvature, and the scalar curvature of $\Omega$ at $z$ in the direction $\displaystyle\xi=\xi_1\dfrac{\partial}{\partial z}+\xi_{2}\dfrac{\partial}{\partial w}\in T^{1,0}_{z} \Omega\setminus \{0\}$. \end{theorem}

 We notice that the case that the sequence $\{\eta_j\}$ does not satisfy the $(B,\xi_0)$-condition (cf. Definition \ref{eq:balanced-condition}), such as $\frac{\partial\rho(\eta_j)}{\partial z}=0$ given in Example \ref{non-balance}, may occur.
 However, in general $\{\eta_j\}$ satisfies the $(B,\xi_0)$-condition by virtue of tangential convergences.
 Namely, we also have the following corollary. \begin{corollary} Under the same hypotheses as in Theorem~\ref{holo-sec-curvature-two}, assume also that $\{\eta_j\}\subset \Omega $ satisfies the $(B,\xi_0)$-condition (cf. Definition \ref{eq:balanced-condition}).
 Then the Bergman metric admits the asymptotic expansion